zarf-dev/proposals/6-manifest-preview-capability/README.md

 -->

 One alternative was to use `zarf dev preview`, the thought being that this command will be run by creators while developing a package.
 However, given the similarities between this command and `zarf package inspect` we decided that it made for a more cohesive user experience to have both commands under the same parent.

-Another alternative is to separate commands dedicated to show the different types of files. `zarf package preview` would be introduced to show the zarf.yaml file. `zarf dev show-manifests` and `zarf dev show-values-files` would show the manifests and values files respectively.
-The `zarf package inspect` command would be unchanged.
-Separating `show-manifests` and `show-values-files` would increase the surface area of the CLI, but give the commands a more distinct purpose, and more sensible flags. `show-manifests` and `show-values-files` would have the `--deploy-set` and `--create-set` flags, while `zarf package preview` would only need `--set`. `show-manifests` and `show-values-files` would need a `--kube-version` flag so they can still template charts that have a specific version requirement outside of the default.
-A `--components` flag could be added for to `show-manifests` and `show-values-files` for users who want to see the manifests they are deploying without optional components included, but wouldn't make sense for the `zarf package preview` command since all components are included on create regardless of if they are used or not.
-The `show-manifests` and `show-values-files` commands would take either a zarf.yaml or a zarf package.